rossmc/light-parallax-scroll/README.md

 Lightweight Parallax Scroll
 =====================

 Simple lightweight parallax scroll script.
+The intention is for this script to be used as a starting point for developing your own custom parallax effects.

-It simply scrolls elemnts at different speeds/direction in relation to the rest of the DOM.
+It simply scrolls elements at different speeds/direction in relation to the rest of the DOM.
 Four parallax effects have been defined in the script but more can easily be added as you need them.

-The intention is for this script to be used as a starting point for developing your own custom parallax effects.

 Check out [this](https://medium.com/@dhg/parallax-done-right-82ced812e61c "Parallax Done Right") useful blog post with lots of good tips on parallax animations.